RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/15-EZR.md

 <sup>11</sup> And of the sons of Bebai; Zechariah the son of Bebai, and with him twenty and eight males.
 <sup>12</sup> And of the sons of Azgad; Johanan the son of Hakkatan, and with him an hundred and ten males.
 <sup>13</sup> And of the last sons of Adonikam, whose names [are] these, Eliphelet, Jeiel, and Shemaiah, and with them threescore males.
-<sup>14</sup> Of the sons also of Bigvai; Uthai, and Zabbud , and with them seventy males.
+<sup>14</sup> Of the sons also of Bigvai; Uthai, and Zabbud, and with them seventy males.
 <sup>15</sup> And I gathered them together to the river that runneth to Ahava; and there abode we in tents three days: and I viewed the people, and the priests, and found there none of the sons of Levi.
 <sup>16</sup> Then sent I for Eliezer, for Ariel, for Shemaiah, and for Elnathan, and for Jarib, and for Elnathan, and for Nathan, and for Zechariah, and for Meshullam, chief men; also for Joiarib, and for Elnathan, men of understanding.
-<sup>17</sup> And I sent them with commandment unto Iddo the chief at the place Casiphia, and I told them what they should say unto Iddo, [and] to his brethren the Nethinims , at the place Casiphia, that they should bring unto us ministers for the house of our God.
+<sup>17</sup> And I sent them with commandment unto Iddo the chief at the place Casiphia, and I told them what they should say unto Iddo, [and] to his brethren the Nethinims, at the place Casiphia, that they should bring unto us ministers for the house of our God.
-<sup>18</sup> And by the good hand of our God upon us they brought us a man of understanding, of the sons of Mahli, the son of Levi, the son of Israel; and Sherebiah, with his sons and his brethren, eighteen ;
+<sup>18</sup> And by the good hand of our God upon us they brought us a man of understanding, of the sons of Mahli, the son of Levi, the son of Israel; and Sherebiah, with his sons and his brethren, eighteen;
 <sup>19</sup> And Hashabiah, and with him Jeshaiah of the sons of Merari, his brethren and their sons, twenty;
 <sup>20</sup> Also of the Nethinims, whom David and the princes had appointed for the service of the Levites, two hundred and twenty Nethinims: all of them were expressed by name.
 <sup>21</sup> Then I proclaimed a fast there, at the river of Ahava, that we might afflict ourselves before our God, to seek of him a right way for us, and for our little ones, and for all our substance.